Named After a Jellyfish

 What We’re Building

-Cyanea is an open-source, federated platform for bioinformatics.
+Cyanea is an open-source platform for bioinformatics — currently in public alpha.
 Think of it as what you’d get if HuggingFace, protocols.io, and Galaxy had an open-source baby built with modern tools.

-The platform lets researchers share datasets, publish protocols, and run tools in the browser — all connected through a federated network where each institution can host its own instance while remaining part of a larger community.
+The platform lets researchers share datasets, publish protocols, and run tools in the browser — with federation support so institutions can host their own instances while remaining part of a larger network.

 How It’s Built